Nikolaj-Georgiev/Nikolaj-Georgiev/README.md

   </a>
 </p>
 <p align="center">
  I'm currently working hard to develop myself as a Front-end developer with a desire to dig deep in that field.
-Where I go next in my studies in the following monts is to learn and get skilled in the technologies shown below, beacuse I strongly believe that they will help me build really usefull and beautifull apps.
+In the following months I'm planning to learn and get skilled in the technologies shown below, because I strongly believe that they will help me build really useful and beautiful apps.
 </p>
 <p align="center">
   <a href="https://skillicons.dev">